Melimet/Birdnest-Solution/README.md

 ## CI/CD

 CI is implemented through a simplistic Github actions which runs linters and existing tests.
 On a succesful CI run, the CD pipeline builds a new container image based on the latest commit and pushes it to [AWS ECR](https://aws.amazon.com/ecr/).
+If the push to ECR is succesful, a new ECS task definition is created and then deployed with the latest image.

 ## Cloud architecture